lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-8. Finally we log that we loaded the model, enable the model, and return the InferenceEngine::CNNNetwork object containing the model.

-## buildCameraMatrix()
+### buildCameraMatrix()

 ```cpp
 buildCameraMatrix(int cx, int cy, float focalLength)
 ```

-buildCameraMatrix() is a utility function that we use to create a "camera" that looks at the image.
-It acts as the computer’s representation of “our eyes” during some calculations.
+buildCameraMatrix() is a utility function that is used to create a "camera" that is looking at the image.
+It provides the perspective to use during position calculations.

-## drawAxes()
+### drawAxes()

 ```cpp
 drawAxes(cv::Mat& frame, cv::Point3f cpoint, Results headPose, float scale)
 ```

-drawAxes() is another utility function that we use to create the Yaw, Pitch and Roll axes object that will be drawn on the screen.
-It uses some standard math and trigonometry to determine how the three axes would look when viewed from the camera, and then draws the axes over the face.
+drawAxes() is a utility function that is used to create the Yaw, Pitch and Roll axes object that will be drawn for each face on the output image.
+It uses standard math and trigonometry to determine how the three axes appear when viewed from the camera, and then draws the axes over the face.

 # Using HeadPoseDetection

+## main()

+That takes care of specializing the BaseDetector class into the Head PoseDetection class for the head pose detection model.
+We now move down into the main() function to see what additions have been made to use the head pose detection model to process detected faces.

-1. Jumping down to the main() function, we prepare the vector that stores the command line parameters to hold the new parameter and its value.
+1. In the main() funciton, add to the cmdOptions the command line arguments FLAGS_d_ag and FLAGS_m_ag.
+Remember that the flags are defined in the car_detection.hpp file.

 ```cpp
 std::vector<std::pair<std::string, std::string>> cmdOptions = {